 Tufts University was founded in 1852.
 The private institution is located in Medford, Massachusetts.
 (About five miles from Boston.)
 The suburban campus is about 150 acres, and freshmen and sophomores are required to live in on-campus housing.
-With just over 6,600 undergraduates, Tufts has been able to remain an intimate place for critical thinking and research opportunities.
+With nearly 6,900 undergraduates, Tufts has been able to remain an intimate place for critical thinking and research opportunities.

 The most popular majors include social sciences; biological/life sciences; engineering; computer and informational sciences; and interdisciplinary studies.
 Tufts also offers programs through the Experimental College.
 Although the college does not give degrees, it gives students the chance to take classes for credit in a variety of different fields.
 This allows them to take courses from non-academics and explore various interests.
 Upperclassmen are also able to create and teach their own classes.